Skip to content

 Answer Engine Optimization (AEO)

-Answer Engine Optimization is the practice of optimizing content and technical signals to increase visibility in AI-powered conversational search interfaces like ChatGPT, Claude, and Perplexity.
+Answer Engine Optimization is the practice of optimizing content and technical signals to increase visibility in AI-powered conversational search interfaces, specifically platforms like ChatGPT, Claude, and Perplexity where users ask questions and expect direct, sourced answers rather than a list of links.

 AEO targets conversational AI platforms where users interact through dialogue rather than keyword queries.
-Unlike traditional SEO that targets search result pages, AEO focuses on being cited as a source within AI-generated responses.
+Unlike traditional SEO, which targets search result pages, AEO focuses on being cited as a source within AI-generated responses.
 The methodology combines structured content creation, entity optimization, and citation-worthy formatting to improve retrieval by Large Language Models during their response generation process.

 Generative Engine Optimization (GEO)